HotoRas/hotoras.kr/docs/BMS/Commands/cmds-en.md

 | 1998-10-20: TIX released **BMS Creator** v0.02.02. ([update history](http://www.doits.jp/mediamaximum/contents/bm98/onlinemanual/version.html "6.2.1 改版履歴")) ...
 We were able to be released from the text-editor at last. |
 | 1998-11-26: Urao Yane exhibited [BMS Format Specification](http://bm98.yaneu.com/bm98/bmsformat.html "BM98Data_format_specification"). |

-[^bm981]: Document which Urao Yane himself wrote about these circumstances: [The manuscript published at GameLabo (books sold on April 16, 1999)](http://bm98.yaneu.com/bm98/gamelab9904.txt "The manuscript published at GameLabo (books sold on April 16, 1999)")
-Since various reasons caused confusion, Urao Yane stopped the release of BM98 eternally in 1999: “[About the state of BM98 future activity](http://bm98.yaneu.com/bm98/bm98after.html "今後のＢＭ９８活動のあり方について")”
+[^bm981]: Document which Urao Yane himself wrote about these circumstances: [The manuscript published at GameLabo (books sold on April 16, 1999)](http://bm98.yaneu.com/bm98/gamelab9904.txt "The manuscript published at GameLabo (books sold on April 16, 1999)")<br>Since various reasons caused confusion, Urao Yane stopped the release of BM98 eternally in 1999: “[About the state of BM98 future activity](http://bm98.yaneu.com/bm98/bm98after.html "今後のＢＭ９８活動のあり方について")”

 |     |     |
 | --- | --- |